Our Cooperative Research Branch engages the fishing community to answer science questions and improve management of the region’s fisheries.

 The Summit features presentations of new research, breakout sessions featuring panels of fishermen and scientists discussing regional topics of importance, and informal networking time.
 We prioritize the active participation of industry members at the Northeast Cooperative Research Summits.

 We hosted the inaugural Northeast Cooperative Research Summits in Newport News, Virginia and Providence, Rhode Island in 2023.
-The 2024 Northeast Cooperative Research Summit will take place in New Jersey, and we will rotate future locations throughout the northeast region.
+The 2024 Northeast Cooperative Research Summit was held in Cape May, New Jersey.
+The 2025 Northeast Cooperative Research Summit will be held in Maine.
+The Northeast Cooperative Research Summit will rotate locations throughout the northeast region in future years.

 Contact: Anna Mercer